Aitia-IIOT/ah5-docs-java-spring/docs/help/tutorials/mosquitto-mqtt-broker.md

 - It is recommended that Arrowhead Core Systems have unique credentials.
 - It is recommended that service providing application systems have unique credentials.
-- It is acceptable that application systems with service consumption purpuse only, share a common credential.
+- It is acceptable that application systems with service consumption purpose only, share a common credential.

 You can manage the users by using the `mosquitto_passwd` command (which comes with the broker installation).